0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 ## Introduction
 Auction House is a program that allows users to exchange assets within the Solana blockchain.

-There are plenty of ways to exchange assets on Solana, so why another protocol focused on solving this problem?
+There are plenty of ways to exchange assets on Solana, so why another program focused on solving this problem?
 Let's dive deep into that.

 The ethos of this program is to allow anyone to create and configure their own marketplace and even provide their own custom logic on how assets should be exchanged.
 The motivation behind the Auction House protocol is to create a healthy ecosystem of marketplaces that focus on different use-cases, and more importantly, each bringing their own flavor into the way they allow users to trade assets.